 Congregations marked by generosity are contagious because generosity is contagious.
 Generosity of spirit, time, encouragement, help and forgiveness.
 This is something you feel and experience from someone who has it and congregations who live it.

 Then there is the indicator of humility.
 Not thinking too highly of ourselves.
-In fact this is one of the most powerful traits of one who has been transformed because they understand that life is not about them.
-Humility indicates that we are not primarily focused on ourselves but on Jesus and others.
+In fact, this is one of the most powerful traits of one who has been transformed because they understand that life is not about them.
+Humility indicates that we focus not primarily on ourselves but on Jesus and others.
 We don't need to fight for our own way or prove ourselves to others.
-It is a heart at peace because we have nothing to prove, nothing to lose and nothing to hide.
+It is a heart at peace because we have nothing to prove, nothing to lose, and nothing to hide.

-Congregations marked by humility have very little conflict, look out for others and as a congregation are not pretentious but service oriented.
-Humble congregations are those that are focused on God, His will and plans and serve others generously.
-Even other congregations in the community that need help.
-Pride says, life is about us.
+Congregations marked by humility have very little conflict, look out for others, and are not pretentious but service oriented.
+Humble congregations are those that are focused on God, His will, and plans and serve others generously.
+Even other congregations in the community need help.
+Pride says life is about us.
 Humility says we are here to serve.

-Finally there is the mark of patience.
+Finally, there is the mark of patience.
 Here is something to consider.
 Impatience is a sign that my needs were not met, that my agenda was not kept, that someone did not live up to my expectations, or that someone's spiritual life is not growing at the pace I want.
-The common word here is "my" and "I" which is not an indicator of transformation.
-It is a focus on self and what I want without an appreciation of others and their situations.
-Patience is a character trait of God who is infinitely patient with us on a daily basis.
+The common word here is "my" and "I," which is not an indicator of transformation.
+It focuses on myself and what I want without appreciating others and their situations.
+Patience is a character trait of God, who is infinitely patient with us on a daily basis.